sahinmehmet3777/SaglikOtomasyonuEczane/README.md

 Stock reduction in product sales and stock increases in returns will be made automatically.
 I used about 40 tables on SQL.
 If you want to listen in detail, you can contact us.

-Mehmet SAHIN and Nahide Nur Sumer
+Mehmet SAHIN and Nahide Nur SUMER